Jackojc/cane/doc/ref.md

 | Grouping | `(` `)` |
 | Identifier | `\S+` |
 | Literal | `\d+` |

-### Metadata
-Every Cane file begins with a small meta-data section which contains two values: `bpm` and `note`.

-`bpm` defines a global tempo for the song and can be accessed in literal expression contexts using the same name: `bpm`.
-This value dictates the default tempo of sequences if you don't manually override it with the `@` operator.
-The global tempo also sets the MIDI clock rate for timing messages.

-`note` defines a global base note for sequences.
-By default, sequences will use this value for all beats but you can define a new note mapping using the `map` operator.
-You can choose to ignore this value entirely but it does provide an easy way to change the key of your song.
-You can access this value in literal expressions using `note`.

 ### Steps
 A step is the basic unit of a sequence and is either a beat or